cilium/cilium/Documentation/policy/lifecycle.rst

 This may occur during endpoint creation in the following cases:
 * Running Cilium with docker via libnetwork
 * With Kubernetes when the Kubernetes API server is not available
-* In etcd or consul mode when the corresponding kvstore is not available
+* In etcd mode when the corresponding kvstore is not available

 To allow traffic to/from endpoints while they are initializing, you can create policy rules that select the ``reserved:init`` label,